-Respect Bus Property: Take care of the bus and avoid any form of damage or vandalism.
-Any may result in the student and/or family covering the cost of repairs.

-Use Designated Stops: Board and exit the bus at your assigned stops.
+Respect Bus Property: Take care of the bus and avoid any form of damage.
+Damage to school property may result in the student and/or family covering the cost of repairs.
+Revised April 2025 16 Use Designated Stops: Board and exit the bus at your assigned stops.